isomerpages/moe-loyangviewsec/_programmes/Applied Learning Programme (ALP).md

 ![](/images/ALP/ALP42.png)
 ![](/images/ALP/ALP43.png)

-#### _Schools Challenge 2019_
+#### _Schools Challenge 2019_&nbsp;

 Under the Applied Learning Programme (ALP), several of our students were selected to represent LVSS in the Schools Challenge 2019.
-Schools Challenge is co-organised by Junior Achievement Singapore (JA Singapore) and JP Morgan, supported by Tampines GRC and Housing & Development Board.
+Schools Challenge is co-organised by Junior Achievement Singapore (JA Singapore) and JP Morgan, supported by Tampines GRC and Housing &amp; Development Board.

 ![](/images/ALP/ALP44.png)

 Schools Challenge - Live Smart @ The East is a STEM-focused social innovation programme for lower secondary students.
-The programme aims to broaden students' interest and learning of various STEM disciplines, encouraging them to co-create innovative and practical solutions that improve the living environment for residents in the east and help to transform the east into a pioneer Smart City in Singapore.
+The programme aims to broaden students' interest and&nbsp;learning of various STEM disciplines, encouraging them to co-create innovative and practical solutions that improve the living environment for residents in the east and help to transform the east into a pioneer Smart City in Singapore.
 Throughout the programme, each student team was mentored by business volunteers from JP Morgan and supported by SUTD student leaders.

 ![](/images/ALP/ALP45.png)
 ![](/images/ALP/ALP46.png)